CBD Online Canada

 Cannabinoids are a family of molecules typically found in the cannabis plant.
 THC and CBD are the most commonly known cannabinoids, but there are many more including CBN, CBG and CBC.

 Endocannabinoids, short for “endogenous cannabinoids”, are cannabinoids produced endogenously – that is, within the body.
-When the first cannabinoid receptor was discovered in 1990, it seemed natural that the body would produce its own
+When the first cannabinoid receptor was discovered in 1990, it seemed natural that the body would produce its own cannabinoids 9.
+The first endocannabinoid, called anandamide, was discovered in 1992 – and others, notably 2-AG, have been found since9.

 The endocannabinoid system is the body’s cannabinoid-specific signaling system.
 It’s made up of endocannabinoids and their associated enzymes/receptors (including the well-known CB1 and CB2 receptors), and seems to play a role in a lot of key functions like sleep10, fertility11and immune function 12, to name just a few.
 Some aspects, such as the GPR18 and GPR55 receptors, aren’t well understood yet and are being investigated 13.
 CBD mainly affects the endocannabinoid system by slowing down the enzyme FAAH14, which breaks down anandamide (see Endocannabinoids above).
 This increases anandamide signaling in the endocannabinoid system, and is potentially responsible for the positive effects of CBD seen in schizophrenic patients15,16.